w8r/14dayzfiller/README.md

 14dayz filler
 ==============

 Automatically fill in date ranges in 14dayz.
-For thouse who believes in time-tracking
+For those who believes in time-tracking

 ### Bookmarklet(no install needed)